 30.2.
-Employees who are in unpaid status for up to six (6) months due to a work-related injury, upon written request and proof of continuing disability, shall maintain their seniority and progression start date.
-Leave without pay exceeding six (6) months without loss of seniority or change in progression start date may be granted at the option of the employing official.
+30.2 Employees who are in unpaid status for up to six (6) months due to a work-related injury, shall maintain their seniority and progression start date.

 30.3.
 The Employer will follow RCW 51.32.090 and University of Washington Administrative Policy Statement (APS) 14.1 University Risk Management and Insurance Programs related to the Worker's Compensation Program and return-to-work program.
 The Employer will attempt to find opportunities for modified duty that can be offered to employees in lieu of and/or after disability leave.
 If requests for modified duty are denied, the Employer, upon request, will provide the modified duty options that were considered and reason(s) for denial electronically or in writing.